fardog/dnoxy/README.md

 ## Building

-Dockerfiles are includes for the DNS and HTTP components; to build:
+Dockerfiles are included for the DNS and HTTP components; to build:

 ```
 # dns component